DevSDK/devsdk.github.io/_i18n/en/_posts/2025-05-10-Became-V8-Committer.md

 Here are some of the things I've worked on:
 1. Implemented Float16Array as a major new feature
-2. Optimized various operations in the JIT compiler
+2. Optimized several operations, including JIT compiler
 3. Fixed long-standing bugs, including 7-year-old spec mismatches

 I still remember when I said, "I'll become a V8 committer someday."
 And now, I am.